-Lack of information denials may not be issued to Empire Medicare Advantage (MA) members.
+Denials for emergent inpatient admissions, discontinuation of coverage, and lack of information may not be issued to Empire Medicare Advantage (MA) members.
 CMS does not recognize denials due to a lack of information.
 Therefore, when there is not enough information to certify or deny a requested service requiring utilization management review, further attempts must be made to collect the missing information.
-If sufficient information is not received, the pre-service request will be referred to the medical director or physician consultant for medical necessity determination.